velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 "Violet, *you—"*

 "Have you ever felt anyone so strong?"
 She shivers delightedly.
-"Mm, it's *such* a rush, being jus' locked up *tight* in his grip like that~"
+"Mm, it's *such* a rush, being jus' wrapped up *tight* in his grip like that~"

-*"Violet Brightmoon,* you *cruel* little thing, I swear to *God within* I brought you up better'n this—"
+*"Violet Brightmoon,* you *cruel* little thing, I swear to *God within* I taught you better'n this—"

 She giggles delightedly, caressing my chest. *"Golly* then, your nipples sure are stiff all'a sudden—"